Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 How much does a Shopify expert cost?

-Hourly rates run $60–$400+ depending on seniority and specialty.
+Hourly rates run $60-$400+ depending on seniority and specialty.
 Project work ranges from $200 for simple fixes to $500,000+ for complex Plus enterprise builds.
-Most engagements fall into four buckets: single-issue fixes ($200–$2,000), mid-size projects ($2,000–$15,000), custom builds ($10,000–$100,000+), and monthly retainers ($1,500–$25,000/month).
+Most engagements fall into four buckets: single-issue fixes ($200-$2,000), mid-size projects ($2,000-$15,000), custom builds ($10,000-$100,000+), and monthly retainers ($1,500-$25,000/month).
 What you actually pay depends on service type, seniority, engagement model, scope complexity, store complexity, and geography.
+For specific service pricing, see the dedicated cost guides linked throughout this article.

-What's the hourly rate for a Shopify developer?
+What is the hourly rate for a Shopify developer?

-Junior or offshore developers: $30–$70/hour.
-Mid-tier specialists: $70–$150/hour.
-Senior specialists: $150–$300/hour.
-Top-tier architects and Plus specialists: $300–$500+/hour.
-Quality varies within every tier — price doesn't reliably correlate with outcome.
+Junior or offshore developers: $30-$70/hour.
+Mid-tier specialists: $70-$150/hour.
+Senior specialists: $150-$300/hour.
+Top-tier architects and Plus specialists: $300-$500+/hour.
+Quality varies within every tier — price does not reliably correlate with outcome.
 Senior specialists charging at the top end are often the right value for ambiguous, high-stakes work; junior developers are fine for clearly defined small tasks.

 How much should I budget for a Shopify project?

-Plan for four components: vendor quote (direct cost), 15–25% contingency, ancillary costs (new apps, assets, tools), and your team's time cost.
-A $35K vendor quote often turns into a $60K–$70K real total budget.
+Plan for four components: vendor quote (direct cost), 15-25% contingency, ancillary costs (new apps, assets, tools), and your team's time cost.
+A $35K vendor quote often turns into a $60K-$70K real total budget.
 Merchants who only budget for the vendor quote consistently run over.
+See the budget framework section above for a worked example.

 Is it worth hiring a Shopify expert?

 For revenue-critical work, almost always yes.
 The wrong fix in checkout, payments, or speed costs more in lost revenue than any reasonable specialist fee.
 For early-stage stores without product-market fit, hold off on optimization work and invest in strategy first — see Shopify Store Not Converting.
+Before hiring, work through When to Hire a Shopify Expert vs DIY to decide whether DIY or hiring fits your stage.

 How much does a Shopify Plus expert cost?

-Plus-focused agencies and specialists typically charge $150–$400/hour, with project work running $25,000–$500,000+ depending on scope.
+Plus-focused agencies and specialists typically charge $150-$400/hour, with project work running $25,000-$500,000+ depending on scope.
 Plus pricing includes procurement, compliance, and the institutional structure needed for enterprise engagements.
 A Plus expert is a tier of experience and infrastructure, not a separate specialty — they still do development, marketing, or strategy, just at the scale and complexity Plus requires.
+For full detail, see Shopify Plus Development Cost.

 Is a Shopify agency more expensive than a freelancer?